RivaD2/box-challenge/README.md

 **9th Phase:**

 - Upon arrival to the game, the user should be given instructions on how to play this game
-  - Use a model to show instructions
+  - Use a modal to show instructions